 8. Refillable Mug (& Popcorn Bucket)

 Many Disney destinations over the years have offered an all-you-can-drink refillable mug option.
-There’s one at Aulani too!
-For just $22.95 plus tax, you can purchase a mug that can be used for soda, coffee, tea, and hot cocoa for the entirety of your stay.
+There's one at Aulani too!
+For just $22.95 plus tax (or $34.95 for the stainless version in 2025), you can purchase a mug that can be used for soda, coffee, tea, and hot cocoa for the entirety of your stay.
 Given the cost of beverages a la carte, this is hardly a splurge in the end.
-In fact, it may well offer you a value – it pays for itself after about 4 drinks.
+In fact, it may well offer you a value - it pays for itself after about 4 drinks.

 If what you really crave is a snack instead of a drink, there's a refillable option for that as well - popcorn buckets!
 They cost $10 for an initial purchase of a plastic bucket (that is shaped like a sandcastle pail) filled with popcorn.
 Subsequent refills are $3.
 We got a refill each and every day on our most recent trip and found it was a cheap and filling snack that several members of our family could share.